Cozy Peach Kitchen

 Tortellini soup cooking in dutch oven.

 Stir in fresh parsley and spinach.
-It will wilt very quickly.
+The spinach will wilt very quickly from the heat of the soup.
 Serve garnished with additional parsley, fresh parmesan and red pepper flakes.

 • Equipment: Use a 6-quart or larger Dutch oven or stock pot.
 This is my go-to Dutch oven.

 • Tortellini cook time: Dry tortellini takes longer to cook than frozen or fresh.
 Dry tortellini takes 10-12 minutes to cook whereas fresh will take only 2-3 minutes.
-You can use any kind of tortellini, just cook it until it is tender.
+You can use any kind of tortellini, just cook it until it is tender and note that dry tortellini will soak up a lot more liquid than fresh.

 • Extra protein: Vegetarian tortellini soup is great with white beans or chickpeas added in.
 You can also sauté your preferred type of sausage (vegetarian or otherwise) while sautéing the veggies.
-I grew up eating tortellini soup with Italian-seasoned sausage.
+I grew up eating tortellini soup with Italian-seasoned sausage, so this Italian-style tofu would go really well.

 • To make vegan: You can make vegan tortellini soup by replacing the tortellini with vegan tortellini, such as Kite Hill brand.

-• To make without wine: Tortellini soup can be made without wine but it will have less depth.
+• To make without wine: This soup can be made without wine but it will have less depth.
 The alcohol content of the wine is mostly cooked out during the simmering process, much like with beer in chili.
-Replace wine with an equal amount of vegetable broth.
+Add 2 tablespoons of balsamic vinegar at the end of simmering to imitate the wine flavor.

 • Leftovers: For best quality, keep leftovers refrigerated in a closed container for 3-4 days.
 The tortellini will continue to absorb liquid as it chills, so you may need to add an extra splash of broth to the soup before serving it again.